Sousastep/SousaFX-docs/docs/content/fxbanks.rst

 These options, and plugin selections, are saved within the :ref:`Main Presets <Main Window>`.

-Latency compensation varies depending on the currently selected plugins.
+:ref:`Latency compensation <Latency Compensation>` varies depending on the currently selected plugins.
 This ensures the lowest possible latency.